yusufyilm4z/bank-landing-page-html-css/README.md

 2. Open the project in a code editor.
 3. Display the website.

+Note:
+- you can directly see the page on [here](https://bank-landing-page-html-css.vercel.app/)

 ## License

 The bank-landing-page-html-css is licensed under the [MIT License](LICENSE).